awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 You can run a command and target managed nodes by specifying tags, AWS resource group names, or managed node IDs\.

-The following examples show the command format when using Run Command from the AWS Command Line Interface \(AWS CLI \) \.
+The following examples show the command format when using Run Command from the AWS Command Line Interface \(AWS CLI \)\.
+Replace each *example resource placeholder* with your own information\.
 Sample commands in this section are truncated using `[...]`\.

 **Example 1: Targeting tags**